 Center for Wildlife Studies

 Wildlife conservation requires long-term dedication and so does becoming a mentor to a teen or college student.
-We are committed to our mission, however, we need a permanent center for our work.
-Rental spaces are very difficult to find for an organization needing office and lab space as well as outdoor storage for equipment.
-This is a one-time opportunity to own property for our operations at a bargain sale price.
+We are committed to our mission, and this permanent center for our work is an important step towards our future.

 In our center, we envision…